 Do your Best to Prevent the Flu

 Fall is the best time to get vaccinated.
-But if you didn’t do it yet, get it done ASAP.
-Are you wondering what flu vaccination to get?
+Flu season runs from October to May, with most cases happening from late December to early March.
+The flu vaccine is usually offered from September until mid-November.
 There are at least 4 vaccine types that we hear of most often.

-• The nasal spray –FluMist, contains a live but weakened form of the virus.
+- The nasal spray FluMist, contains a live but weakened form of the virus.
 It’s approved for those between 2 and 49 who are healthy, not allergic to the flu vaccine and not pregnant.
-It is not recommended for the 2017-2018 flu season.

 Take Care of Yourself.